Enzyme kinetics

 Dihydrofolate reductase from E. coli with its two substrates dihydrofolate (right) and NADPH (left), bound in the active site.
-The protein is shown as a ribbon diagram, with alpha helices in red, beta sheathes in yellow and loops in blue.
+The protein is shown as a ribbon diagram, with alpha helices in red, beta sheets in yellow and loops in blue.

-Enzyme kinetics is the study of the rates of enzyme-catalysed chemical reactions.
-In enzyme kinetics, the reaction rate is measured and the effects of varying the conditions of the reaction are investigated.
-Studying an enzyme's kinetics in this way can reveal the catalytic mechanism of this enzyme, its role in metabolism, how its activity is controlled, and how a drug or a modifier (inhibitor or activator) might affect the rate.
+Enzyme kinetics is the scientific study of chemical reactions caused by enzyme catalysis, and a subfield of biochemistry.
+It is concerned with the reaction rate of chemical reactions, their effects, and the varying conditions that cause the reactions.
+Studying an enzyme's kinetics in this way can reveal the catalytic reaction mechanism of this enzyme, its role in metabolism, how its activity is controlled, and how a drug or a modifier (inhibitor or activator) might affect the rate.

-An enzyme (E) is a protein molecule that serves as a biological catalyst to facilitate and accelerate a chemical reaction in the body.
-It does this through binding of another molecule, its substrate (S), which the enzyme acts upon to form the desired product.
-The substrate binds to the active site of the enzyme to produce an enzyme-substrate complex ES, and is transformed into an enzyme-product complex EP and from there to product P, via a transition state ES*.
-The series of steps is known as the mechanism:
+An enzyme, often written "E" in reactions, is a protein molecule that serves as a biological catalyst to facilitate and accelerate a chemical reaction in a cell or other biological environment.
+It does this through binding of one or more other molecules, its substrate (S), which the enzyme acts upon to form the desired product.
+The substrate binds to the active site of the enzyme to produce an enzyme-substrate complex (ES), and is transformed into an enzyme-product complex (EP) and from there to the product or products (P), via a transition state (ES*).
+That series of steps is known as the mechanism: